Ryan Jeffers Preview, Player Props: Twins vs. Rangers

 Ryan Jeffers At The Plate

-- Looking at the 70 games he has played this year, he's hit a long ball in nine of them (12.9%), and in 4% of his trips to the dish.
+- Looking at the 70 games he has played this season, he's homered in nine of them (12.9%), and in 4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.